Interior Secretary Deb Haaland, partner wed in New Mexico

 ALBUQUERQUE, N.M.
-(AP) — U.S. Interior Secretary Deb Haaland is a married woman.

-Haaland and longtime partner Skip Sayre wed Saturday night in New Mexico, said Interior Department spokeswoman Melissa Schwartz.
+(AP) — U.S. Interior Secretary Deb Haaland married her longtime partner Skip Sayre Saturday night in New Mexico.

-Haaland wore a dress designed and sewn by her sister.
+Haaland wore a dress designed and sewn by her sister, said Interior Department spokeswoman Melissa Schwartz.
 The ceremony incorporated elements honoring her Native American ancestry.
+The former New Mexico congresswoman is a member of the Laguna Pueblo.

 According to Schwartz, guests had to be vaccinated to attend and wear masks per CDC and New Mexico guidelines.